-The Northern New England Clinical & Translational Research (NNE-CTR) Network was established in July 2017 to augment infrastructure and expertise needed for clinical and translational research, and to support innovative studies that will ultimately improve health outcomes in our region.
+The Northern New England Clinical & Translational Research (NNE-CTR) Network was established in July 2017 to establish and enhance the infrastructure and expertise needed for clinical and translational research.
+Our goal is to support innovative studies that will ultimately improve health outcomes in our region.

 The network is supported by the National Institute of General Medical Science through their Institutional Development Award (IDeA) Infrastructure for Clinical and Translational Research Program.
 The program supports "the development of infrastructure and other resources required for the conduct of clinical and translational research in IDeA-eligible states," such as Maine and Vermont.

 The NNE-CTR is working to accomplish the following major aims:

 - Improve the infrastructure and support for clinical and translational research in Maine, New Hampshire, and Vermont

-- Increase translational and clinical research capacity and efficacy by establishing collaborative and synergistic transdisciplinary research partnerships among the NNE-CTR institutions that emphasize health problems endemic in the rural populations of northern New England, including addiction, cancer, and cardiovascular disease, as well as the barriers that compromise rural healthcare delivery
+- Establish collaborative and synergistic interdisciplinary research partnerships among the NNE-CTR institutions that address health problems prevalent in the rural populations of northern New England, including addiction, cancer, and cardiovascular disease

-- Establish innovative training, mentorship and professional development programs to enable clinical and translational scientists at the NNE-CTR institutions as well as our community partners
+- Establish innovative training, mentorship, and professional development programs to support clinical and translational scientists at the NNE-CTR institutions as well as our community partners

-Multiple Principal Investigators, Clifford Rosen and Gary Stein, lead the network.
+Multiple Principal Investigators, Drs.
+Clifford Rosen and Gary Stein, lead the network.